pmehra7/dseGraphFrameLoad/README.md

 | |repeattrips|purchaseamount|

-### Vertices DataSet
+### Vertices DataFrame

+The first key to understanding how to use DSE Graph Frames is to examine the vertex data frame.
+A vertex data frame requires a column called `~label` all parts of the primary key to be present as columns in the data frame.

-Create a dataset with the desired columns and then create a column name ~label with a value of the respective label.
+For example, to create a data frame for `offers` with the desired columns from the `offer.csv` file:

 For example:
 ```scala